loint/test-automation/README.md

   Put chromedriver.exe into system32 folder and selenium server in your folder.

 ## Configuration

   * project : Project Name
   * test : Test Name
   * url : Project's url which you want to make test
   * timeout : The time you want to stop execute test
   * browser : The browser which you want to test ['chrome', 'firefox', 'ie']
-    * step : Options to show instruction execute ['goto','remove','register','expect','test','click','set','key']
+  * step : Options to show execute instructions ['goto','remove','register','expect','test','click','set','key']

 ## Documentation